On this page...

 When the morning stars sang together, and all the sons of God shouted for joy?

-Isaiah chapters 13, 14 and 15 contain 3 of those 26 injunctions from God to wail/to howl, with 1 of them appearing a mere 19 verses after our verse in question:
+Isaiah chapters 13, 14 and 15 contain 3 of those 26 injunctions from God to wail, or to howl.

 Howl (wail) ye; for the day of the LORD is at hand; it shall come as a destruction from the Almighty.

 Howl (wail), O gate; cry, O city; thou, whole Palestina, art dissolved...